 At the north end of Colbost is Skye Silver, home of "the original jewellery from Skye" in an old schoolhouse on a hillside overlooking Loch Dunvegan.
 North from here a minor road leads past the Borreraig Park Museum to the crofting settlement of Borreraig.
 This area was the traditional home of the MacCrimmons, hereditary pipers to the Macleods, and the nearby site of their ancient piping school is marked by a cairn overlooking the sea.

 West from Colbost is the village of Glendale.
 This achieved fame in the early 1900s when, following a Royal Commission, the crofters became freeholders of the land on which they lived and worked.
 This followed decades of campaigning by the Glendale Land Leaguers and their leader, John MacPherson: who became known as the Glendale Martyr after a period of imprisonment in 1882.
-Glendale is home to the third of Duirinish's trio of museums, the Glendale Toy Museum.
+Until its closure at the end of the 2012 season, Glendale was also home to the third of Duirinish's trio of museums, the Glendale Toy Museum.

 Following the road west from Glendale brings you to the split-level settlement of Milovaig clinging to the steep slopes above Loch Poolteil.
 Below it is the attractive working harbour at Meanish.